taosdata/TDengine/documentation20/en/03.architecture/docs.md

 ### Data Partitioning

 In addition to vnode sharding, TDengine partitions the time-series data by time range.
-Each data file contains only one time range of time-series data, and the length of the time range is determined by DB's configuration parameter “`days`”.
+Each data file contains only one time range of time-series data, and the length of the time range is determined by DB's configuration parameter `days`.
 This method of partitioning by time rang is also convenient to efficiently implement the data retention policy.
-As long as the data file exceeds the specified number of days (system configuration parameter "`keep`"), it will be automatically deleted.
+As long as the data file exceeds the specified number of days (system configuration parameter `keep`), it will be automatically deleted.
 Moreover, different time ranges can be stored in different paths and storage media, so as to facilitate the tiered-storage.
 Cold/hot data can be stored in different storage meida to reduce the storage cost.

 In general, **TDengine splits big data by vnode and time range in two dimensions** to manage the data efficiently with horizontal scalability.